CATBAT (CATBAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CATBAT Historical Price

-According to the latest data gathered on CATBAT live price page, the current price of CATBAT is 0.00109777USD.
-The circulating supply of CATBAT(CATBAT) is 889.26M CATBAT , giving it a market capitalization of $974.97K.
+According to the latest data gathered on CATBAT live price page, the current price of CATBAT is 0.00108005USD.
+The circulating supply of CATBAT(CATBAT) is 889.23M CATBAT , giving it a market capitalization of $960.22K.

 How Does CATBAT (CATBAT) Price Prediction Module Work?